Want to apply to a Big 4 accounting firm for your articleship? But how to do it?

 And the best part about the selection process at EY which I experienced was that the entire process was completed in one day itself.

-I received the offer letter also received by the end of the day.
+I received the offer letter by the end of the day.

-- Be properly dressed during the interview.
+- Dress properly for the interview.
 Your appearance leaves a lasting impact on the interviewer.

 - Always reach before the time for the interview, as you should keep some buffer time for any exigencies.

-- If you don’t know about something asked during the interview, directly say it instead of trying to just bluff the answers as the person taking the interview will be experienced enough to make out the same.
+- If you don’t know about something asked during the interview, be honest and accept the fact.
+Avoid bluffing.
+The person taking the interview will be experienced enough to know that your bluffing.

 - Honestly, I had actually not done some extra work for the interview, since the interview is wholly based on the knowledge gained till CA IPCC and hence it went smoothly.